matacoder/senior/README.md

 The `code` module provides facilities to implement read-eval-print loops in Python.
 Two classes and convenience functions are included which can be used to build applications which provide an **interactive interpreter prompt**.

 The `codeop` module provides utilities upon which the Python read-eval-print loop can be emulated, as is done in the `code` module.
-As a result, you probably don’t want to use the module directly; if you want to include such a loop in your program you probably want to use the code module instead.
+As a result, you probably don't want to use the module directly; if you want to include such a loop in your program you probably want to use the code module instead.

 ## Advanced differences  between 2.x and 3.x in general

 ### Division operator
-If we are porting our code or executing python 3.x code in python 2.x, it can be dangerous if integer division changes go unnoticed (since it doesn’t raise any error).
+If we are porting our code or executing python 3.x code in python 2.x, it can be dangerous if integer division changes go unnoticed (since it doesn't raise any error).
 It is preferred to use the floating value (like 7.0/5 or 7/5.0) to get the expected result when porting our code.
 ### `print` function
 This is the most well-known change.
 In this, the print keyword in Python 2.x is replaced by the print() function in Python 3.x.
 However, parentheses work in Python 2 if space is added after the print keyword because the interpreter evaluates it as an expression.
 ### Unicode
 In Python 2, an implicit str type is ASCII.
 But in Python 3.x implicit str type is Unicode.

 ### `xrange`
-xrange() of Python 2.x doesn’t exist in Python 3.x.
+xrange() of Python 2.x doesn't exist in Python 3.x.
 In Python 2.x, range returns a list i.e. range(3) returns [0, 1, 2] while xrange returns a xrange object i. e., xrange(3) returns iterator object which works similar to Java iterator and generates number when needed.

 ### Error Handling
 There is a small change in error handling in both versions.
-In python 3.x, ‘as’ keyword is required.
+In python 3.x, 'as' keyword is required.

 ### `_future_` module
 The idea of the __future__ module is to help migrate to Python 3.x.